Taifa of Toledo

 The Taifa of Toledo (طائفة طليطلة) was an Islamic polity (taifa) located in the centre of the Iberian Peninsula in the High Middle Ages.
-It was ruled by the Dhulnunids, a Hawwara Berber clan.
-It emerged after 1018 upon the fracturing of the Caliphate of Córdoba, when the Dhulnunids, already strong in the lands of Santaver, Cuenca, Huete and Uclés, seized control over the city of Toledo, the capital of the Middle March of Al-Andalus.
+It was ruled by the Dhunnunids, a Hawwara Berber clan.
+It emerged after 1018 upon the fracturing of the Caliphate of Córdoba, when the Dhunnunids, already strong in the lands of Santaver, Cuenca, Huete and Uclés, seized control over the city of Toledo, the capital of the Middle March of Al-Andalus.
 Upon later territorial conquest, the taifa also expanded to the land of Calatrava.
 It lasted until the Christian conquest of Toledo in 1085.